Nuvepro-Technologies-Pvt-Ltd/genai-sandbox-nuvepro/README.md

 ✅ uv (virtual environment manager, via scoop or curl)

-✅ Access to Claude Desktop or Cursor (for testing)
+✅ Access to Claude Desktop or Cursor or cline (for testing)